tommybobbins/Scratch_Probability/mean_median_mode.md

 ## Activity Checklist

++ Ask your teacher to demonstrate the dice sorting problem.
 + Create a new variable called *item*.
 + Create a new variable called *insert_location*.
 + Increase the number of rolls to 20.